Linguine

 Look For

-- Dry to touch with no moisture or condensation inside package
+- Dry to the touch with no visible moisture or condensation in package

 Avoid